 But their example -- while strong -- isn’t feasible for most of us if we’re not interested in becoming a featured guest on Shark Tank.

-For a more homegrown example, check out David Delahunty’s “5 Ideas A Day” membership program.
+For a more homegrown example, check out Signature Edits' Photography Marketing Membership program.

-Easier to obtain but no less impressive, David’s page makes a strong, socially-validated case for signing up for his membership program.
+Easier to obtain but no less impressive, Signature Edit’s page makes a strong, socially-validated case for signing up for their membership program.

-But even if you don’t have any features like David or Glow Skin, you can still use social proof to sell your value by featuring customer reviews.
+So, even if you don’t have any features like Glow Skin, you can still use social proof to sell your value by featuring customer reviews.

 In fact, we’ve recently changed what you can do with testimonials, and we think you’re really going to like it.